ouktlab/pyadintool/README.md

 ```
 python3 pyadintool.py config/default4ecasr.yaml --in mic --enable_plot
 ```
-If you want to update filter parameters dynamically, change the learning rate of "lms" in the configuration file.
+If you want to update filter parameters dynamically, change the learning rate ("mu") of "lms" in the configuration file.

 </details>